unsigned111/msu-cave/broadcaster/README.md

 run on a different Firebase or dev environment.

 # NOTES
-* Currently we are connect to the db as an admin, we may want to consider in a later iteration adding some auth but that shouldn't stop us now
+* The data is only accessable to admins, so, currently we are connect to the db as an admin.
+We may want to consider in a later iteration adding better access control but that shouldn't stop us now.